tanyelai/neuroscience/README.md

 -----------

-### Day 4
 In the second part of week one, he starts "Neuroanatomy".
 Frankly, I feel pretty awkward watching this course.
 We haven't been studying anything biological since we started university, and the language barrier with medical terms puts an extra burden on it.
 Still, I can say that I understand 60-70% of what is being said, Dr. White explains the topics really well.
 I completed the week one with lots of questions.

 I must say that the course "Medical Neuroscience" is started as one of the most difficult course I have ever taken.
 However, this difficulty does not reduce my interest, on the contrary, I am even more curious.
-I research the parts that I think I need to research and leave the rest because some topics are too deep and need to be looked at again later.</br></br>
+I research the parts that I think I need to research and leave the rest because some topics are too deep and need to be looked at again later.</br>

-### Day 5
 I read "Principles of Cognitive Neuroscience" until page 40s.
 Then read "Neuroscience 6th" only 5 pages (it took me 2.5 hours to read 5 pages???).
 I realized that I need to work Neuroscience calmly and without ruining the order.
-The discipline of neuroscience gives me a much more settled feeling than programming.</br></br>
+The discipline of neuroscience gives me a much more settled feeling than programming.</br>

-### Day 6
 I skipped over "Principles of Cognitive Neuroscience" and started to "Cognitive Neuroscience: The Biology of the Mind".
 Well, I won't continue to skip.
 I did this because the second book is much more up-to-date and recommended.
 I read the holy book "Neuroscience" 10 pages with lots of dictionary checking, searching for unknown biological and medical terms.
 I understand "patience" is the key...</br></br>

 ### Day 7
 Off-day for cognitive neuroscience.